-Some men love to to brag about their automobiles, while others love to talk about how powerful their computers are.
-If you think your system is loaded with power, then you might want to put it under the stress test of freeware program HeavyLoad.
-It puts your workstation or server PC under a heavy load and lets you test whether they will still run reliably.
+Some people love to brag about their automobiles, while others love to talk about how powerful their computers are.
+If you think your system is really a power horse, then you might want to put it under the stress test of HeavyLoad.
+It is a freeware that puts your Windows computer under a heavy load and allows you test whether your computer will be able to handle so much stress.

 HeavyLoad uses many different types of tests for your PC.
 The individual test methods employed by Heavy Load can be customized to suit your needs.
 For example, on a system having multi-core processor, you can select how many of the CPU cores shall be put under stress to test them.
 Basically, HeavyLoad uses the following tests to put stress on your PC :